 This is the official website of the writer Christopher Farnsworth.

-His latest book, FLASHMOB, about psychic troubleshooter John Smith, is on sale now everywhere from William Morrow.
+His latest novel, FLASHMOB, about psychic troubleshooter John Smith, was named one of the best books of 2017 by Publishers Weekly.
+It's on sale everywhere from William Morrow.
 You can order it on Amazon, at Barnes & Noble, Books-A-Million, or get a copy at your local bookstore through IndieBound.

 The first John Smith adventure, KILLFILE, is still on sale everywhere as well.

 He is also the author of THE ETERNAL WORLD, a novel about the Fountain of Youth, and the Nathaniel Cade series, about a vampire who works for the President of the United States.
 Blood Oath, The President’s Vampire, and Red, White, and Blood are all available from G.P.
 Putnam’s Sons.
-A short novella about Cade, The Burning Men, is available from Amazon.com.
+Two short novellas about Cade, The Burning Men, and Deep State, are available from Amazon.com.
 The Cade books were finalists for the Goodreads Choice awards, translated into nine languages and published in more than a dozen countries, and optioned for film and television.

 Christopher’s work has also appeared in the Los Angeles Times, the New York Post, the New Republic, Washington Monthly, and on The Awl.
 Born and raised in Idaho, he worked as an award-winning investigative and business reporter before selling his first script, THE ACADEMY, to MGM.